Your cart is currently empty!

 Emiliano Toso – Music for Cells

-Based on these premises, the idea has spread that even listening to Mozart during pregnancy can affect the nervous system, producing effects on the unborn child’s IQ, increasing its level, but these are only theories yet to be refuted and proved.
-Obviously, the beneficial effect of listening to classical music during pregnancy remains undisputed.
+On the basis of these premises, the idea has spread that even listening to Mozart during pregnancy can influence the nervous system, producing effects on the IQ of the unborn child, increasing its level, but these remain only theories yet to be disproven and proven.
+Obviously the beneficial effect of listening to classical music during pregnancy remains undisputed.

 The use of the mother’s voice

-Few of us know that the voice in addition to being used in structured singing is a very powerful tool for self-healing and transformation.
-Much of the scientific data on the effects of self-created sound with our voice (humming, as well as intoning all vowel sounds) points to some important physiological benefits.
+Few of us know that the voice (therefore above all the maternal voice during pregnancy) as well as being used in structured singing is a very powerful tool for self-healing and transformation.
+Much of the scientific data on the effects of self-produced sound with our voice (the hum, as well as the pitch of all vowel sounds) points to some important physiological benefits.
 They include:

-- Increase in oxygen in cells – Lower blood pressure and heart rate
+- Lowering of blood pressure and heart rate

 - Increased levels of nitric oxide (NO), a molecule associated with promoting healing

-Especially during labor, mothers-to-be are focused only on what is happening to their bodies and natural singing in the form of a sweet moan is of great help in letting go of the pain that comes in waves.
+Especially during labor, mothers-to-be are focused only on what is happening to their body and natural singing in the form of a sweet moan is of great help to get out go the pain that comes in waves.

-Thus through a free and unjudged singing, according to a very personal scheme of use and declination, Music Therapy helps mothers to rediscover their own expressiveness.
-From the simplest and most unstructured song, authentic and personalized lullabies can also be born; from singing combined with words, nursery rhymes can be born for her baby: every mother has the opportunity to create a personalized musical path for herself and her baby, to be used during gestation, to keep and rediscover after birth.
+Thus, through free singing and without judgement, according to a very personal scheme of use and declination, Music Therapy helps mothers during pregnancy to rediscover their own expressiveness.
+Even from the simplest and most unstructured song authentic and personalized lullabies can be born; from the song combined with the words, nursery rhymes can be born for your child: every mother has the opportunity to create a personalized musical journey for herself and her child, to be used during gestation, to be preserved and rediscovered after birth.

-The antenatal class is a very important appointment that should not be underestimated and that allows future parents to face the moment of childbirth and everything that happens before and after it with greater serenity and safety.
+The prenatal course, also called birth accompanying course is a very important event not to be underestimated and which allows future parents to face the childbirth with greater serenity and trust. >moment of birth and everything that happens before and after it.

-For some time I have been organizing classes for pregnant mothers which consist of ten weekly meetings in which future mothers are welcomed from the fifth month onwards and thanks to a team made up of a midwife, music therapist, naturopath, nutritionist, maternity educator. and psychotherapist allows the future mother to live the nine months of pregnancy with serenity, but also to learn many notions and practical techniques that will concretely help her in the moment of birth.
-Some examples are the recognition of contractions, pain management during childbirth, relaxation techniques, information on childcare but also all the psychological issues associated with this period.
+For some time I have been involved in the organization of prenatal courses in the province of Lecce which consist of ten weekly meetings in which expectant mothers from the fifth month onwards are welcomed.
+Not only therefore music therapy and pregnancy but thanks to a team made up of midwife, music therapist, naturopath, nutritionist, maternity educator and psychotherapist allows the expectant mother to live the nine months of waiting with serenity, but also to learn many notions and practical techniques that help concretely in the moment of childbirth.
+Some examples are recognition of contractions, pain management during childbirth, relaxation techniques, information on baby care child but also all the psychological problems associated with this period.